Field Types and Properties

 Stores media files captured directly by the device from the form where it's initiated.

-To give a rough idea, a 10-minute video taken directly in a video field could take 30 seconds to save.
+As an estimate, a 10-minute video taken directly in a video field could take 30 seconds to save.

 Web Browser: